mrjoelee/mrjoelee/README.md

 ### Welcome there! 👋

 ## About Me
-🔭 I am a Veteran and an alumni of Microsoft Software and Systems Academy (MSSA) https://military.microsoft.com/programs/microsoft-software-systems-academy/

-🌱 I’m currently an SDE Apprentice at Amazon.

 🌱 Love learning something new everyday, especially in Coding!

 ## How to reach me